csschmid/pltsci-sdet-test-suite/bug-report/CannotHaveCoordinateValuesLargerThanRoomSize.md

 ## Problem

-Values for `coord` which are larger than roomSize, should result in a 400 user error code.
+Values for `coord` which are larger than `roomSize`, should result in a 400 user error code.

 ## More Information